 Tips for Hiking Angel’s Landing:

-- If at any point you become uncomfortable, stop, take a deep breath, and turn around.
-It is nothing to be embarrassed of.
+- If at any point you become uncomfortable, stop, take a deep breath, and turn around if that’s the right move for you.
+It is nothing to be embarrassed about.

 - You need two free hands.
 Make sure you have a backpack for your camera, water bottle, and other belongings.